bagisto/bagisto-docs/src/shipping-method-development/create-your-first-shipping-method.md

 ];
 ```

-Here the `active` toggle comes first and every other field depends on it, so a disabled method hides its fields, and `required_if:active,1` rather than `required` means the page can still be saved while the method is off.
-Core's own carrier sections keep the toggle last and put `depends` only on the title and rate; either layout works.
-The `info` key is required on every item; the page breaks without it.
+The `key` must be `sales.carriers.` followed by the carrier code, and `info` is required.
+Keep the boolean `active` field: saving the Shipping Methods page reads it from every carrier and refuses to save when none is on.
+[Understanding Carrier Configuration](./understanding-carrier-configuration.md#system-configuration) explains `sort`, `depends` and the validation rules.

-### Step 5: Create Service Provider
+## Step 5: Create the Service Provider

-Create the service provider to register your shipping method with Bagisto:
+The provider merges both configuration files.

-**Create:** `packages/Webkul/CustomExpressShipping/src/Providers/CustomExpressShippingServiceProvider.php`
+**File:** `packages/Webkul/CustomExpressShipping/src/Providers/CustomExpressShippingServiceProvider.php`

 ```php
 <?php